EdizKarli/Dsa210-Proj/README.md

 - **Regression Analysis:**
 	- Statistical methods will be applied to investigate the impact of various factors such as departure time and weather on travel duration and stress levels.

+## Expected Outcome
+Insights: I expect to uncover patterns that link existential crises with certain daily events or routines, such as lack of sleep, high stress, or looming deadlines